$0 Michigan Adoption Quick-Start Checklist

 If you are an adult Michigan adoptee:

-- Petition for a Confidential Intermediary: If the above approaches have not produced results and you want a more structured search
+• Petition for a Confidential Intermediary if the statutory route is blocked and you want a court-sanctioned search

-The Michigan Adoption Process Guide explains how adoption records access works in Michigan, the current post-2024 OBC law, and the practical steps for both adoptees seeking records and adoptive families navigating the system.
+The Michigan Adoption Process Guide explains how adoption records access works in Michigan under current law, and the practical steps for both adoptees seeking records and adoptive families navigating the system.

 Get Your Free Michigan Adoption Quick-Start Checklist